nathanmsmith/nathansmith.io/src/content/posts/scraping-enrollment-data-from-the-ucla-registrar-part-one/index.md

 A couple of selected notes of interest on the above code:

-- Every course page on the “Schedule of Classes” website has an “Expand All Classes” button, which triggers the sections dropdown for all the courses on the page.
+- Every course page on the "Schedule of Classes" website has an "Expand All Classes" button, which triggers the sections dropdown for all the courses on the page.
 Being able to click this button and then parse the dynamically added content added after the button was clicked was the main reason I needed a headless browser.
 - [document.querySelectorAll()](https://developer.mozilla.org/en-US/docs/Web/API/Document/querySelector) does not return an array like I expected, but [NodeList](https://developer.mozilla.org/en-US/docs/Web/API/NodeList), which must be [Array.from()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/from)ed in order to map through it.
 - I found out pretty quickly that regular expression capturing groups would be the most concise and easiest way to both match and extract data from the scraped input.
 The regular expression in this code, `COMSCI\d{4}`, matches the id of the container `<div>` for each course.
 Example id: `COMSCI0032`.
 - [ console.log()](https://developer.mozilla.org/en-US/docs/Web/API/Console/log) actually has a limit on how many rows of an array it'll show you, hence why I moved to [console.table()](https://developer.mozilla.org/en-US/docs/Web/API/Console/table).